Personal Savings Allowance

 6.1 You earn £60,000 a year and get £250 in account interest

-You won’t pay any tax on your interest, because it’s less than your £500 Personal Savings Allowance.
+You will not pay any tax on your interest, because it’s less than your £500 Personal Savings Allowance.

 6.2 You earn £60,000 a year and get £1,100 in account interest.

-You won’t pay tax on your interest up to £500.
+You will not pay tax on your interest up to £500.
 But you’ll need to pay higher rate tax (40%) on the £600 interest over your Personal Savings Allowance.

 7. What you need to do

-You don’t need to do anything to claim your Personal Savings Allowance.
+You do not need to do anything to claim your Personal Savings Allowance.

 If you fill in a Self Assessment tax return you should carry on doing this as normal.